 How to Create Rules in Gmail

 Gmail has vastly improved our means of communication with friends, family, colleagues, and employers.
-However, many people receive an inordinate number of emails every day that clutter their inbox.
+However, many people receive an inordinate number of emails every day that clutter their inboxes.
 If that’s the case for you, then having an option to sort out your emails would be immensely helpful.

-In this entry, we’ll explain how you can create rules in Gmail.
+Here’s how to create rules in Gmail.

 As you’re about to see, there’s more than one way you can set up rules in Gmail.

 How to Create Gmail Rules that Move Emails to a Folder

 To instruct your Gmail to move some of your emails to a folder, you’ll need to make some modifications in the settings.
 Here’s how to do it.

 - Click on the “gear icon” (Settings menu) in the upper-right corner.

 - Choose “See all settings” at the top.

 - Select the “Filters and Blocked Addresses” tab to see the existing filters that apply to your account.